Minimal model program for algebraically integrable foliations and generalized pairs: Canonical bundle formula for lc-trivial fibrations

 (cf. \cite[Definitions 8.4.1, 8.4.2]{Kol07}).
-This essentially indicates some kind of existence of good minimal models should hold for for generalized pairs with Kodaira dimension $0$.
-But such an assertion is absurd by numerous examples (e.g., \cite[1.1 Example]{Sho00}).
-In fact, even for usual pairs, since we don't know the existence of good minimal models for pairs with Kodaira dimension of $0$, the theory of mixed Hodge structures is inevitably used to prove the canonical bundle formula in almost all literature, with the exception of \cite{ACSS21}.
-We also note that \cite{ACSS21} does not extensively address lc-trivial fibrations.
+This actually means that some kind of existence of good minimal models should hold for generalized pairs with Kodaira dimension $0$.
+But this is absurd due to numerous counterexamples (cf. \cite[1.1 Example]{Sho00}).
+In fact, even for usual pairs, since the existence of good minimal models is unknown for pairs with Kodaira dimension $0$, the use of mixed Hodge structures was essentially used in all literature on the canonical bundle formula except \cite{ACSS21}, while \cite{ACSS21} does not deal with lc-trivial fibrations in general.

-Given these considerations, we redirect our focus to a new category $\mathcal{D}$ of g-sub-pairs which adhere to (1) and (2) but do not depend on condition (3').
-It turns out that condition (3) is a natural alternative choice for us to form the category $\mathcal{D}$.
-This enables us to bypass the abundance conjecture or the mixed Hodge structure by replacing (3) with (3').
-This will eventually lead us to prove the canonical bundle formula for generalized pairs and generalized foliated quadruples in full generality. \end{rem}
+Therefore, instead of considering the classical category defined using (3'), we turn to consider a new category $\mathcal{D}$ of g-sub-pairs which satisfies (i) and (ii) but does not rely on condition (3').
+It turns out that (3) is also a natural condition (see Lemmas \ref{lem: lc trivial preserved crepant} and \ref{lem: lc trivial holds for lc gpair} below) for us to add, and it turns out that we can completely bypass the abundance conjecture or the mixed Hodge structure by using (3) instead of (3').
+This will eventually lead to the canonical bundle formula for non-NQC g-pairs and gfqs in full generality. \end{rem}